 Lydia Brown writes further on the subject at THIS LINK, stating – ‘The theory behind person-first language is that it puts the person before the disability or the condition, and emphasises the value and worth of the individual, by recognising them as a person instead of a condition.
 When people say “person with autism,” it suggests that the person can be separated from autism, which simply isn’t true.
 It is impossible to separate a person from autism, just as it is impossible to separate a person from the colour of his or her skin.’

 Lydia proposes that what we are saying when we say ‘Person with autism’, [the perceived meaning is] the person would be better off if not autistic, and that it would have been better if he or she had been born Typical.
 Conversely, and preferably, when we say ‘Autistic person’, we recognise, affirm, and validate an individual’s identity as an autistic person, according to Lydia.
 This is a view we concur with!
-However, equally, the English language and our use of it means we do all slip into well-practised phrasing – meaning that here at Spectra.blog, we have used ‘individual with autism’ instead of ‘autistic individual’ plenty of times on our site!
-It is simply a phrase that slips off the tongue.
-However, moving forward, we do intend to use the person-first version, as we do believe it is preferable.
+However, equally, the English language and our use of it means we do all slip into well-practised phrasing – meaning that here at Spectra.blog, we have used ‘individual with autism’ instead of ‘autistic individual’.
+It is simply a phrase that slips off the tongue at the beginning of your educational journey.
+However, we do believe that the identity-first version is preferable.

 (The website at THIS LINK also contains more useful links and articles on the subject of person first or identity first language.)